pawelgrzybek/siema/README.md

 ### `perPage` (number or object)

 The number of slides to be shown.
-It accepts a number [(example)](http://codepen.io/pawelgrzybek/pen/bWbVXz) or object [(example)](http://codepen.io/pawelgrzybek/pen/dWbGyZ) for complex responsive layouts.
+It accepts a number [(example)](http://codepen.io/pawelgrzybek/pen/bWbVXz) or an object [(example)](http://codepen.io/pawelgrzybek/pen/dWbGyZ) for complex responsive layouts.

 ### `startIndex` (number)